samir-saad/openshift-origin-multi-node-cluster/README.md

 > **Recommendation:**
 >  I recommend that you take snapshots of the machines at this point, so you call roll back to them.

-Connect to the Toolbox machine, and make sure that Ansible can reach to all the cluster machines:
+Connect to the Toolbox machine as root, and make sure that Ansible can reach to all the cluster machines:
 ```sh
 ansible cluster -m ping
 ```